The steps you need to take as soon as possible.

 If recovery options don’t work for whatever reason, your only recourse is to use the customer service phone numbers or email addresses provided by that email service.
 For free email accounts, there is usually no customer service.
 Your options are generally limited to self-service recovery forms, knowledge base articles, and official discussion forums where service representatives may (or may not) participate.
 For paid accounts, there are typically additional customer service options that are more likely to be able to help.

 Important: If you cannot recover access to your account, it is now someone else’s account.
 I can’t stress this enough.
 It is now the hacker’s account.
-Unless you’ve backed it up, everything in it is gone forever, and you can skip to Step 5.
-You’ll need to set up a new account from scratch and start over.
+Unless you’ve backed it up, everything in it is gone forever, and you can skip to Step 6.
+You’ll need to set up a new account and start over.

 Once you regain access to your account (or if you never lost it), immediately change your password.